 If you have been injured or your property damaged, and you believe it was caused as a result of Council’s negligence, you can submit a claim against Council for consideration.

-Please ensure that you have reported the problem that caused the injury or damage to Council immediately before you make a claim.
+Please ensure that you have reported the problem that caused the injury or damage to Council before you make a claim.
 This will initiate Council's investigation and ensure repairs are undertaken if necessary.

 Council will only accept liability in cases where it can be proven that Council knew there was a problem and was negligent in dealing with it.